 Especially after his appointment as Bishop of Philadelphia in 1852, St. John Neumann worked tirelessly to serve the poor and immigrant populations.
 During a time when anti-Catholicism was rampant in the United States, he oversaw the building of numerous ethnic parishes, as many as one new parish per month, each focused on meeting the needs of a particular immigrant population — Italians, Germans, Polish and Irish.

-Following in the footsteps of St. Elizabeth Ann Seton with her heart for expanding Catholic education, especially to the poor, St. John Neumann grew the parochial school system in his diocese from one Catholic school to 200 during his time as bishop.
+Following in the footsteps of St. Elizabeth Ann Seton with her heart for Catholic education, especially for the poor, St. John Neumann grew the parochial school system in his diocese from one Catholic school to 200 during his time as bishop.
 Like Mother Seton, he especially sought to meet the needs of poor and otherwise marginalized populations by inviting religious institutions into the diocese to provide much-needed social services and education and to staff orphanages.
 Among these were the Oblate Sisters of Providence, a congregation of African-American women from Baltimore.

 It can be easy to romanticize the hard work of great saints like John Neumann and Elizabeth Ann Seton, who built the foundations of the American Catholic Church and parochial school system as we know them today.
 But their work truly was a labor of love and great sacrifice.
 At one point during his time as Bishop of Philadelphia, St. John Neumann became so discouraged by anti-Catholicism and violence against his churches that he wrote to Pope Pius IX, asking to be replaced.
 But the pope declined his request and he carried on, courageously accepting God’s will for his life, challenging though it was.